 Many new build developments in the popular ski resorts are now designed as ‘tourism residences’.
 That means you have a legal obligation to rent out your property when you are not using it yourself.

 By forcing owners to rent out their properties, the Austrian authorities ensure that the resorts do not suffer from the ‘cold’ or empty beds so often associated with some high-altitude French ski resorts.

-As an incentive for prospective property hunters and in acknowledgement of the benefits their business brings to the local economy, frequently the VAT on the purchase will be waived.
+As an incentive for prospective property hunters and acknowledging the benefits their business brings to the local economy, the VAT on the purchase will frequently be waived.

 Capital Gains Tax